- CEMC Home

 We recognize top-performing students.

-Approximately 20 of the top Senior contestants from the CCC are invited to the CCO, held at the University of Waterloo.
+Approximately 20 of the top CCC Senior contestants classified as Canadian School Official are invited to the CCO, held at the University of Waterloo.
 This week-long event involves workshops, a contest and other extra-curricular activities.
 It is also used to determine participation in the International Olympiad in Informatics (IOI).